mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ### Composed CSS classes

-The following CSS classes were deprecated:
+The CSS classes that composed the `variant` and `color` prop values were removed.
+Here's how to migrate:

-- `.MuiPaginationItem-textPrimary` deprecated in favor of `.MuiPaginationItem-text.MuiPaginationItem-colorPrimary`
-- `.MuiPaginationItem-outlinedPrimary` deprecated in favor of `.MuiPaginationItem-outlined.MuiPaginationItem-colorPrimary`
-- `.MuiPaginationItem-textSecondary` deprecated in favor of `.MuiPaginationItem-text.MuiPaginationItem-colorSecondary`
-- `.MuiPaginationItem-outlinedSecondary` deprecated in favor of `.MuiPaginationItem-outlined.MuiPaginationItem-colorSecondary`

-Here's an example on how to migrate:
+Here's how to migrate:

 ```diff
 -.MuiPaginationItem-textPrimary